openstack-archive/fuel-docs/pages/install-guide/0060-download-fuel/0100-before-download.rst

 Before downloading and installing Fuel:

-- Be sure that you your hardware configuration is adequate;
+- Be sure that your hardware configuration is adequate;
   check the `Prerequisites information <http://docs.mirantis.com/fuel/fuel-5.0/install-guide.html#prerequisites>`_.

 - Understand the network architecture and define your network configuration;